Kinky hair: Trans-Atlantic slave trade

 Diasporic Africans in the Americas have experimented with ways to style their hair since their arrival in the Western Hemisphere well before the 19th century.
 During the approximately 400 years of the Trans-Atlantic slave trade, which extracted over 20 million people from West and Central Africa, their beauty ideals have undergone numerous changes.

 Africans captured as slaves no longer had the sort of resources to practice hair grooming that they had had when home.
 The enslaved Africans adapted as best they could under the circumstances, finding sheep-fleece carding tools particularly useful for detangling their hair.
 They suffered from scalp diseases and infestations due to their living conditions.
 Enslaved people used varying remedies for disinfecting and cleansing their scalps, such as applying kerosene or cornmeal directly on the scalp with a cloth as they carefully parted the hair.
 Enslaved field hands often shaved their hair and wore hats to protect their scalps against the sun.
 House slaves had to appear tidy and well-groomed.
-The men sometimes wore wigs mimicking their masters', or similar hairstyles, while the women typically plaited or braided their hair.
+The men sometimes wore wigs mimicking their "masters"', or similar hairstyles, while the women typically plaited or braided their hair.
 During the 19th century, hair styling, especially among women, became more popular.
 Cooking grease such as lard, butter and goose grease, were used to moisturize the hair.
-Women sometimes used hot butterknives to curl their hair.
+Women sometimes used hot butter knives to curl their hair.

-Because of the then-prevalent notion that straight hair (which, unlike kinky hair, is common in people of European origin) was more acceptable than kinky hair, many black people began exploring solutions for straightening, or relaxing, their tresses.
+Because of the then-prevalent notion that straight wavy or curly hair (which, unlike kinky hair, is common in people of European origin) was more acceptable than kinky hair, many black people began exploring solutions for straightening, or relaxing, their tresses.
 One post-slavery method was a mixture of lye, egg and potato, which burned the scalp upon contact.